 Others also go through this in their relationship to us.
 We usually don't have problems with what we both like; the rub in relationships is what one or both don't like.
 That's where small frictions become the grist for the mill of Soul, where we both learn the art of give and take.
 The Lover must learn the give and take in relationships, treating others as equals in the interaction while maintaining both autonomy and fair exchange.

 We owe it to ourselves to be treated with respect, love, affection, and friendliness.
-As we learn to embrace and demonstrate these qualities in our personality, we simultaneously learn to recognize and demonstrate these in a conscious way in our circumstances and relationships.
-Practicing “Right Relationship” as we are able creates a habit of being that way at each opportunity.
-Then over time we become more natural in our heart’s expression in our interactions.
+As we learn to embrace and demonstrate these qualities in our personality, we simultaneously learn to recognize and demonstrate these in conscious ways in our circumstances and relationships.
+Practicing “Right Relationship” at each turn of life’s wheel creates a habit of being that way in each interaction.
+Then over time we become more natural in our heart’s expression with everyone we meet.

-As we live these higher qualities the best we're able, it opens opportunities to model respect, love, affection, and friendliness to others, and leads us to an ever-wider variety of ways to practice these appropriate to our interactive magnetism.
+As we live these higher qualities the best we're able, it opens opportunities to model respect, love, affection, and friendliness to others, and leads us to an ever-wider variety of ways to practice these which are perfect for our interactive magnetism.
 Ultimately, the more we treat ourselves with these qualities, regardless of how we perceive we’re succeeding or failing, the easier it gets to offer them to our world on a consistent basis.